Reviving Bicycle Racing in

 at all levels.

-This year is the 7th year since the reincarnation of the Witches Cup and the 35th Anniversary of the original Witches Cup!
-The Witches Cup would like to welcome Finz Seafood and Grill (http://www.hipfinz.com/) back as a major sponsor of 3 great races and this year will prove to be the biggest yet with an even BIGGER hospitality tent sponsored by GreatBrewers.com!
+This year is the 9th year since the reincarnation of the Witches Cup and the 37th Anniversary of the original Witches Cup!
+The Witches Cup would like to welcome some new, and some returning sponsors of 4 great races, combined with an even BIGGER hospitality tent sponsored by Seaboard Products!